Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Methodology

 \subsubsection{EEGNet}

 EEGNet is a lightweight convolutional neural network specifically designed for MI EEG classification.
 It takes a single-trial EEG segment of shape $(C, T)$, reshaped to $(B, 1, C, T)$ for batch processing shown in Figure~\ref{fig:eegnet_architecture}.
 The network first applies temporal convolution to extract frequency-specific patterns, followed by depthwise spatial convolution to learn spatial filters across channels.
 Average pooling and dropout layers reduce dimensionality and prevent overfitting.
-A separable convolution captures higher-level temporal-spatial interactions, followed by another pooling and dropout layer.
+A separable convolution captures higher level temporal spatial interactions, followed by another pooling and dropout layer.
 The flattened features are then passed to a fully connected layer to predict MI classes.
-The hyperparameter for EEgNet model shown in Table~\ref{tab:hyperparameters_eeg}.
+The hyperparameters for EEGNet model shown in Table~\ref{tab:hyperparameters_eeg}.